Slitting

 General Structure of the Slitter

-Since the original fabric is usually wound around a support that comprises “paper tube” or “plastic core” made of ABS or PE and so on, it can be set in the reeling-off section by passing a “shaft” through the paper tube or plastic core.
+In many cases, raw rolls are generally wrapped around a “paper tube” made of paper or a “plastic core” made of ABS, PE resin, etc. as a support.
+It can be set in the unwinding part by passing the "shaft" through the tube or plastic core.

 Optimum Cutting According to the Materials